njanakiev/njanakiev.github.io/_posts/2018-05-15-osm-predict-economic-indicators.md

-Now let's take a look how the amenities are distributed.
+Now let's take a look at how the amenities are distributed.

 ```python